HewlettPackard/green-dcc/README.md

 </p>

 ## Introduction
 Green-DCC is a framework for testing multi-agent Reinforcement Learning (MARL) algorithms that optimizes data center clusters in a hierarchical manner for multiple objectives of carbon footprint reduction, energy consumption, and energy cost.
-It uses OpenAI Gym standard and supports modeling and control of three different types of problems: Carbon aware flexible load shifting, Data center HVAC cooling energy optimization and carbon aware battery auxiliary supply.
+It uses OpenAI Gym standard and supports modeling and control of three different types of problems: carbon aware flexible load shifting, data center HVAC cooling energy optimization and carbon aware battery auxiliary supply.

 Main contributions of Green-DCC: